caoimheD/pp5-ecommerce-store/README.md

 Once the review is submitted, it appears on the book detail page.
 Reviews do not get approved so there is no wait time.
 Users cannot edit or delete their reviews.
 Currently, only site admins are allowed to delete reviews.
 The delete button is only visible when logged in as a site admin.
 Users can request deletion through a form on their profile page, but this needs to be reviewed and actioned by site admins.
 They do not have the ability to directly delete from the website.

 ![Review](/media/reviewpp5.jpg "Review")

+Future features for reviews include restricting the rating numbers so it is not possible to enter any number apart from 1 to 5, and having an average score for each book.
+There currently is not a high number of reviews on each book to have an average, but this could be developed in the future as the traffic to the site increases.

 <a name="profile"></a>
 ### Profile